ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 client can actually use the private key corresponding to the client's public key.

-When using pre-shared keys provisioned by the AS, the security level depends on the randomness of PSK, and the security of the TLS cipher suite and key exchange algorithm.
+When using pre-shared keys provisioned by the authorization server, the security level depends on the randomness of PSK, and the security of the TLS cipher suite and key exchange algorithm.
 As this specification targets at constrained environments, message payloads exchanged between the client and the resource server are expected to be small and rare.
 CoAP {{RFC7252}} mandates the implementation of cipher suites with abbreviated, 8-byte tags for message integrity protection.
 For consistency, this profile requires implementation of the same cipher suites.
 For application scenarios where the cost of full-width authentication tags is low compared to the overall amount of data being transmitted, the use of cipher suites with 16-byte integrity protection tags is preferred.

 The PSK mode of this profile offers a distribution mechanism to convey authorization tokens together with a shared secret to a client and a